 - Cpupper = (USL – Process Mean)/(3*Standard Deviation)

-- Cpk is smallest value of the Cpl or Cpu: Cpk= Min (Cpl, Cpu)
+- Cpk is the smallest value of the Cpl or Cpu: Cpk= Min (Cpl, Cpu)

-The main purpose of Cpk is to determine how close a process is performing when compared to its specification limits and considering the natural variability of the process.
-Always larger Cpk is better, it indicates the less probability of any item will be outside the specification limits.
+The main purpose of Cpk is to determine how well a process performs when compared to its specification limits and the natural variability of the process.
+A larger Cpk is always better – it infers a lower probability of any item being outside the specification limits.

 Process sigma = 3* Cpk.
-Hence We generally want a Cpk of at least 1.33 [4 sigma] or higher to satisfy most customers.
+Hence, we generally want a Cpk of at least 1.33 [4 sigmas] or higher to satisfy most customers.

-Example: The specification limits of rubber sheet is 5±1cm.
-Operator randomly recorded 4 subgroups of values every half an hour in three shifts.
-While the average mean is 4.7 and short term pooled standard deviation is 0.2 cm.
+Example: The specification limit of rubber sheets is 5±1cm.
+The operator randomly recorded 4 subgroups of values every half an hour in three shifts.
+While the average mean is 4.7 and the short-term pooled standard deviation is 0.2 cm.
 Calculate the process sigma level.

 - LSL = 4cm